JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### Between which platforms can I share my UI?

 We want you to have the option to share your UI between any combination of popular platforms – Android, iOS, desktop (Linux, macOS, Windows), and web (based on Wasm).
-However, Compose Multiplatform is only Stable for Android and desktop at the moment.
+Compose Multiplatform is only Stable for Android, iOS, and desktop at the moment.
 For more details, see [Supported platforms](supported-platforms.md).

 ### Can I use Compose Multiplatform in production?